dparksports/aruco-arkit-opencv/README.md

 # aruco-arkit-opencv
-Detects aruco markers (6x6) in a live view.
+Detects aruco markers in a live view.
 Uses OpenCV, ARKit, Aruco libraries

 ## Getting Started

-1. Download my OpenCV and Aruco library from here. https://drive.google.com/open?id=1_G_kzhMLsKyzFKKxz1FSSCNzdobjI7b-
+1. Download my OpenCV and Aruco library from here. https://drive.google.com/open?id=1_G_kzhMLsKyzFKKxz1FSSCNzdobjI7b- -- This iOS library of OpenCV with OpenCV Contri Aruco module is built from scratch from source.
+-- Building it from scratch is not an easy task.
+I will write a blog entry on how.

 2. Place "opencv2.framework" under "opencv" directory under the Xcode project. eg) ../aruco-master/cvAruco/opencv